Frequently

 much

-the 427's updated design stole much from our original FIA.
+of the 427's updated design was derived from our FIA.

 That

-is, the FIA incorporated an improved design from its beginning.
+is, the FIA incorporated an improved (mostly under-the-skin) layout

 We just brought the 427 up to FIA specs.
 Of course